JeschkeLab/DeerLab/docsrc/source/theory.rst

 Least-squares fitting
 -----------------------------

 DeerLab uses dedicated least-squares solvers to fit models to data.
-The objective function and the solver depend on whether the distance distribution is parametric or parameter-free, and on whether there are background and experiment parameters to fit alongside the distance distribution.
+The objective function and the solver depend on whether the distance distribution is parametric or non-parametric, and on whether there are background and experiment parameters to fit alongside the distance distribution.

 Parametric distribution
 .......................................